cljsinfo/cljs.info/md/faq.md

 The ClojureScript community is full of smart people and has a reputation for being friendly.

-## But JavaScript has so many libraries!
+### %js-libraries% But JavaScript has so many libraries!

 You can use *any* JavaScript library from ClojureScript.
 No exceptions.

-## Can I use ClojureScript with node.js?
+### %node.js% Can I use ClojureScript with Node.js?

 Yes.
 See examples 4000, 4001 and this tutorial.

+### %license% Is ClojureScript open source?

+Yes, ClojureScript is released under the Eclipse Public License 1.0.

+TODO: more here

-## Is ClojureScript fast?
+### %speed% Is ClojureScript fast?

 Yes.